-(j) Acknowledgment of Discretionary Nature of the Plan; No Vested Rights.
+(j) Acknowledgement of Discretionary Nature of the Plan; No Vested Rights .
 The Recipient acknowledges and agrees that the Plan is discretionary in nature and limited in duration, and may be amended, cancelled, or terminated by the Company, in its sole discretion, at any time.
-The award of RSUs under the Plan is a one-time benefit and does not create any contractual or other right to receive a grant of RSUs or benefits in lieu of RSUs in the future.
+The Award of RSUs under the Plan is a one-time benefit and does not create any contractual or other right to receive a grant of RSUs or benefits in lieu of RSUs in the future.
 Future awards, if any, will be at the sole discretion of the Company, including, but not limited to, the timing of any award, the number of RSUs and vesting provisions.
+Any amendment, modification or termination of the Plan shall not constitute a change or impairment of the terms and conditions of the Recipient's employment with the Company or the Employer.

 (k) Character of Award.
 Participation in the Plan is voluntary.
-The value of the Award is an extraordinary item of compensation outside the scope of the Recipient's employment contract, if any.
-As such, the Award is not part of normal or expected compensation for purposes of calculating any severance, resignation, redundancy, end of service payments, bonuses, long-service awards, pension, or retirement benefits or similar payments.
+The value of the Award and any other awards granted under the Plan is an extraordinary item of compensation outside the scope of the Recipient's employment (and the Recipient's employment contract, if any).
+Any grant under the Plan, including the Award, is not part of normal or expected compensation for purposes of calculating any severance, resignation, redundancy, end of service payments, bonuses, long-service awards, pension, or retirement benefits or similar payments.